magento/magento2-samples/sample-module-interception/README.md

 Wraps the input to the base method in (around: before base method)(/around: before base method) tags Wraps the output of the base method in (around: after base method)(/around: after base method) tags

+### Inheritance and Plugins

+The last plugin demonstrates the ability to define a plugin on a parent class, and have it modify anything that extends that class.
+The class [Intercepted](Model\Intercepted) has one plugin registered to it, but that plugin is activated when the method is called through the [ChildInherit](Model\Intercepted\ChildInherit).

 ### Registering the Plugin